Ronnie Caryl

-Ronnie Caryl (born 10 February 1953, Liverpool) is an English guitarist.
-Over the years Caryl has worked alongside Phil Collins, plus David Hentschel, Michel Polnareff, Lulu, Stephen Bishop, Eric Clapton, Gary Brooker, Maggie Bell and John Otway.
+Ronnie Caryl (10 February 1953 – 18 December 2023) was an English guitarist who was a member of the band Flaming Youth.
+Over the years Caryl worked alongside Phil Collins, plus David Hentschel, Michel Polnareff, Lulu, Stephen Bishop, Eric Clapton, Gary Brooker, Maggie Bell and John Otway.

 Biography

 Phil Collins was 18 when, with his friend and accomplice guitarist Ronnie Caryl, he accompanied American singer John Walker of the Walker Brothers on tour in Great Britain.
-The other two musicians were Gordon "Flash" Smith on bass and the ex-organist of the Warriors - former band of Jon Anderson -, Brian Chatton.
-When the tour ended, the four young musicians decided to stay together and try their luck as a group, so they formed Hickory and recorded a single 'Green Light/The Key released by CBS Records on January 24, 1969.
-This formation would eventually become the Flaming Youth band, when they met authors Ken Howard and Alan Blaikley who offered them to record an album.
+The other two musicians were Gordon "Flash" Smith on bass (b.
+1947, Glasgow, Strathclyde, Scotland) and Brian Chatton, the ex-organist of the Warriors, the former band of Jon Anderson.
+When the tour ended, the four musicians decided to stay together and try their luck as a group, so they formed Hickory and recorded a single, "Green Light/The Key", released by CBS Records on 24 January 1969.
+This formation would eventually become Flaming Youth, when they met authors Ken Howard and Alan Blaikley who offered to record their album.
 The group signed with Fontana Records and recorded the album Ark II in 1969, which was ranked "Album of the Month" by the British music magazine Melody Maker.
 The band played at the London Planetarium for the launch of the album in 1969.
-After giving a few concerts, the group no longer managed to generate interest from both the public and the media, and despite the addition of a new musician, the organist Rod Mayall the brother of John Mayall, Flaming Youth disbanded.
-And though the years Ronnie and Phil always remained friends, and Ronnie was best man at Phil's first wedding.
+After a few concerts, the group no longer managed to generate interest from both the public and the media, and despite the addition of a new musician, the organist Rod Mayall (b.
+Roderick Mayall, 19 September 1946, Macclesfield, Cheshire) (the half-brother of John Mayall), Flaming Youth disbanded.
+Through the years Caryl and Collins remained friends, and Caryl was best man at Collins's first wedding.
 In 1970, they both auditioned for Genesis and whilst Collins obtained the job as drummer, Caryl was unsuccessful and after a brief stint with Mick Barnard on guitar, Steve Hackett was recruited as a permanent replacement lead guitarist for Anthony Phillips.

 Caryl went on to play in some other bands, including Sanctuary in 1972, with whom he recorded an unreleased album.
 By the following year he joined the jazz rock outfit, Zox & the Radar Boys, including Peter Banks, Mike Piggott and Phil Collins.

-He moved to France in 1995 with his wife Melanie.
+Caryl moved to France in 1995 with his wife Melanie.

 In 1996, Caryl became an official member of Collins's group as a backing vocalist and rhythm guitarist.
 As well as work with Collins, Caryl has also performed alongside David Hentschel, Michel Polnareff, Lulu, Stephen Bishop, Eric Clapton, Gary Brooker, Maggie Bell and John Otway.

-Caryl has released two solo albums, Leave A Light On (1994) and One Step at a Time (2003).
+Caryl released two solo albums, Leave A Light On (1994) and One Step at a Time (2003).

+Caryl died on 18 December 2023, at the age of 70.
+His sister Zoe announced on Facebook that a memorial for him would be held 23 December in Saintes, France.